hpe-dev-incubator/hpe-dev-portal/content/blog/in-band-management-with-ilorest-and-a-livecd.md

-## In-Band Management with `ilorest`
+## In-Band Management with iLOrest

 Once the managed server is powered on, it boots on the LiveCD and can be accessed via SSH, as root without supplying any password.
-This gives us the possibility to send `ilorest` in-band management commands to the managed server:
+This gives us the possibility to send iLOrest in-band management commands to the managed server:

 ~~~
 MediaServer# ssh root@livecd ilorest login